Livestock Grazing and Trailing Management Plan and Environmental Assessment

 As recommended in the 2012 Mexican spotted owl recovery plan several Protected Activity Centers (PAC) have been established in Capitol Reef to conserve and protect core use areas for Mexican spotted owls.
 Protected activity centers in the park are present in the Waterpocket Fold areas in or near the Hartnet and Sandy 3 allotments and are near several trailing routes.
 They are at least 600 acres to protect the nest site, roost sites, and foraging areas within reasonable range of nest and roost sites.
 These areas are intended to provide owls with a reasonably safe and undisturbed area in which to nest and raise young, and in which to find food resources (primarily small rodents) upon which the owls depend.

-Will the NPS consider an alternative in the EIS to end livestock grazing and trailing in the park?
+Will the NPS consider an to end livestock grazing and trailing in the park?

 How will this plan affect the economics of grazing in the local area?

-Economic effects will be evaluated in the EIS as alternatives are developed, and the analysis will be shared when the Draft EIS is made available for public review and comment.
-It is important to note that based on Public Law 100-446, grazing may continue for several more decades, depending on how long the current generation or permit holders for the Sandy 3 and Hartnet allotments operate.
+It is important to note that based on Public Law 100-446, grazing may continue for several more decades, depending on how long the current generation of permit holders for the Sandy 3 allotment operate.
 Trailing livestock across the park will continue indefinitely along traditional routes.
 Therefore, at this time, substantial economic effects are not anticipated because livestock grazing and trailing will continue to be permitted in Capitol Reef.

 Is the park concerned about the impact of other herbivorous grazing animals (elk, bison, jack rabbits, etc.) in these same allotments?

 Elk and bison are native to southern Utah and the area in and around Capitol Reef.
 The landscape and ecosystem communities of Capitol Reef evolved with elk, bison and other native grazing animals whereas domestic livestock are introduced species originating in Europe.
-Because elk and bison are native species, the National Park Service considers them a natural part of the park's ecosystem and not in need of management.
+The National Park Service considers native species a natural part of the park's ecosystem and not in need of management.

 The current bison herd in the Henry Mountains was transplanted to the area in the 1940's and is managed by the Utah Division of Wildlife Resources.
-However, historic data confirm bison are native to the area, although they likely occurred in low numbers.
-Bison do not enter the Hartnet allotment, rarely enter the Sandy 3 allotment and do not stay long when they do.
-Elk are found primarily in the northern portion of the park and forage in the Hartnet allotment.
+However, historic data confirm bison are native to the area, although they likely occurred in very low numbers.
+Bison do not enter the retired Hartnet allotment, rarely enter the Sandy 3 allotment and do not stay long when they do.
+Elk are found primarily in the northern portion of the park and forage in the retired Hartnet and Cathedral allotments.